Deltares/hydromt_delwaq/docs/user_guide/generic_delwaq_WQ_prepare.rst

 In the template below, all (mandatory) files produced by HydroMT have been added and linked.
 Some explanations on the specificities of the settings for the D-Water Quality linked to one-substance D-Emissions models:

 - In block 1, you can see that we are going to model TN as a tracer for simplification (less expert processes to define).
-The generic name for a tracer in Delwaq is **cTR1**:
+The generic name for a tracer in DELWAQ is **cTR1**:

 ::